How to Fix a Toilet That Flushes by Itself (a.k.a. A Phantom Toilet)

 There is another test called the food coloring test.
 Simply squeeze a few drops of liquid food coloring into the tank, then return in 20 minutes.
 If there are traces of food coloring in the bowl, then water is still escaping the tank.

-Another way to tell if the seals of the tank are deteriorating, is to simply touch them.
-If a black cloud appears when the seals of the flush valve or bolts appear when touched, then the material is deteriorating.
+Another way to tell if the seals of the tank are deteriorating is simply to touch them.
+If a black cloud appears when the seals of the flush valve or bolts are touched, then the material is deteriorating.

 Toilet Seals Deteriorating